danReynolds/foodguy/README.md

 Foodguy lets you find restaurants by city and country.
 You can filter by the type of restaurants that you are looking for and it allows you to specify the number of restaurants that you are looking for.

+## Commands

+Foodguy gives recommendations on places to eat and the questions you ask him can vary as follows:

+* Basic: "I want food in Waterloo, ON"
+* Cuisine: "Where can I get pizza in Waterloo, ON?", "I want sushi or dim sum in Toronto, ON"
+* Order: "random pizza in Waterloo, ON", "best Italian in Waterloo, ON"
+* Numericality: "2 sandwich places in Waterloo, ON"

+and you can combine cuisine, order, and numericality as fits.
+Feel free to create issues if things go wrong and other than that, happy eating!

 <a href="https://slack.com/oauth/authorize?scope=bot&client_id=97419817974.147523572753"><img alt="Add to Slack" height="40" width="139" src="https://platform.slack-edge.com/img/add_to_slack.png" srcset="https://platform.slack-edge.com/img/add_to_slack.png 1x, https://platform.slack-edge.com/img/add_to_slack@2x.png 2x" /></a>